 At trial, the court dismissed these claims, finding that the plaintiffs had not proven a special custodial relationship existed between the parents and son.
 The trial judges also ruled that the parents did not have control over their adult child, and as such, did not create a dangerous situation by inviting him, because they had no knowledge of or control over his actions.
 The court also noted that there is generally no obligation for family members to protect each other from an adult relative.

-According to this ruling, it is not the responsibility of a parent to monitor and correct his or her adult child’s actions, even if that child suffers from a mental or physical disorder, personal injury attorneys in Fort Lauderdale report.
+According to this ruling, it is not the responsibility of a parent to monitor and correct his or her adult child’s actions, even if that child suffers from a mental or physical disorder.
 This case highlights the sole liability of the actor.

 Determining who is responsible for the pain and suffering caused by the loss of a loved one can be difficult, and often, victims may need clarification on the finer points of state and federal laws regarding liability.
-If you have lost a loved one through someone else’s negligence or violence, contact David I Fuchs, a leading personal injury attorney in Fort Lauderdale, for a free consultation today.
+If you have lost a loved one through someone else’s negligence or violence, contact David I Fuchs, a leading Fort Lauderdale personal injury lawyer, for a free consultation today.